-'BioSyB' is the name for the amalgamation of two of the founding departments of our museum, Botany and Zoology, as it explains more accurately what we do:
+Biodiversity and Systematic Biology is the amalgamation of two of the founding departments of our museum, Botany and Zoology.
+Some of the areas we cover include:

 - the naming of plants and animals, and the study of their classification, evolutionary history, form and structure